syamfarh/tp/docs/UserGuide.md

 Clones a contact from FAPro at the specified index.

 #### Format:
-`clone INDEX`
+* `clone INDEX`
 * Clones the person at the specified `INDEX`
 * The index refers to the index number shown in the displayed person list

 #### Example commands:
-After cloning, the clone is the exact same original, other than a suffix either being attached at the end of their name or, if a suffix is already present, the suffix at the end of their name is incremented
+After cloning, the clone is the exact same as the original, other than a suffix either being attached at the end of their name or, if a suffix is already present, the suffix at the end of their name is incremented
 * `list` followed by `clone 2` clones the 2nd person in the address book
 * `find Betsy` followed by `clone 1` clones the 1st person in the results of the `find` command

-#### Acceptable parameters:
+#### Acceptable values for each parameter:
-* `INDEXES` Only accept **non-negative** int values that are less than the size of the address book.
+* INDEX: Only accept **non-negative** int values that are less than the size of the address book.
 Must have at least one
-* `PERSON` If the person being cloned has a suffix at the end, the suffix cannot be 0 or 2147483647 (MAX_INT)
+* PERSON: If the person being cloned has a suffix at the end, the suffix cannot be 0 or 2147483647 (MAX_INT)

 ![clone format](images/cloneformat.png)